 Business Development Manager

 Matt is the Manager of Business Development for Client Services.
 His passion for using chemistry and materials to solve real-world problems is directed toward the development and commercialization of his clients' technologies.
-He is co-inventor on over 40 U.S. patents and patent applications and his work has helped to bring new organic photoreceptor materials, printed electronics materials and a coatings platform to market.
-Matt's technical training includes an Honours B. Sc. in Applied Chemistry from the Unversity of Waterloo, a Ph.
+He is co-inventor on more than 40 U.S. patents and patent applications and his work has helped to bring new organic photoreceptor materials, printed electronics materials and a coatings platform to market.
+Matt's technical training includes an Honours B. Sc. in Applied Chemistry from the University of Waterloo, a Ph.
 D. in Organic Chemistry from the University of Ottawa, and a postdoctoral fellowship at Harvard University.
 He has received numerous awards for his work, including the Anne Mulcahy Inventor Award for creating a strategically important IP portfolio.
-Matt joined XRCC in 2006.
+Matt joined Xerox Research Centre of Canada in 2006.

 Senior R&D Manager

-Carolyn manages the System Integration Area and leads the Digital Manufacturing Technology Platform at XRCC.
-The System Integration Area carries out the integration of custom materials into xerographic systems, and is responsible for new devices and systems design incorporating printed electronic and hybrid electronic components.
-Carolyn leads projects developing opportunities in digital manufacturing applications including polymers-based 3D printing.
-She has conducted materials development for a variety of next generation printing projects, and specializes in nanocomposite materials, surface coatings and interactions at interfaces.
-She is focused on developing technologies through cross-functional research projects for Xerox and external clients, and partnering with Universities and Government.
-Carolyn has MSc in Materials Engineering, and a PhD in Inorganic Chemistry, both from the University of British Columbia.
-She joined XRCC in 2006.
+Carolyn manages the Materials Integration and Intelligent Devices (MIID) Group and leads the 3D Materials Development Program at XRCC.
+The MIID Group carries out the integration of custom materials into various printing platforms, and is responsible for new devices and systems design incorporating printed electronic and hybrid electronic components.
+Carolyn leads a materials program for Xerox developing polymer-based materials for 3D printing platform technologies, including specialty filaments and engineered particles for 3D printing.
+She also leads a Research Alliance for the Canadian Campus for Advanced Materials Manufacturing (CCAMM) which conducts strategic research projects between the NRC and XRCC in areas of new materials development for future applications.
+Carolyn is a subject matter expert in nanocomposite materials, materials for 3D printing, and interfacial interactions, and holds 73 patents.
+She has MSc in Materials Engineering and a PhD in Inorganic Chemistry, both from the University of British Columbia, and joined XRCC in 2006.